johnklucinec/final_bot_x/README.md

 # FinalBotX

-A multi-use discord bot made in Rust!
+A multi-use discord bot made for the Finalmouse discord server.

+I made this bot to help me learn Rust.
+I was not contracted to do this, I did this in my own free time.

 ## Features
   * Made with Rust (fast)